AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 When using Flux as return type, we can control backpressure, stream cancellation and implement more complex features like pagination.

-> **Note**
->
-> Backpressure and stream cancellation features are only available with Axon Server 4.6 + version.
-Streaming queries used with pre Axon Server 4.6 version will work, but without these important features.
->

 > **Transaction leaking**
 >
 > Once consumer of streaming query receives Flux to subscribe to, transaction will be considered completed successfully.
 That means, that any subsequent messages on the stream will not be part of transaction.